-If you have limited opportunities to demonstrate some of the outcomes (e.g. if you are undertaking PhDs or are on active service in non-acute specialties) you should arrange to undertake keeping in touch days, locums etc. (but not pure clinical attachments where you only have observer status).
+If you have limited opportunities to demonstrate some of the professional capabilities (e.g. if you are undertaking a PhD or are on active service in non-acute specialties) you should arrange to undertake keeping in touch days, locums etc. (but not pure clinical attachments where you only have observer status).
 This will provide evidence for the signatory to evaluate.

-Alternatively, where the signatory has not observed demonstration of an outcome in the last 3 years, they can sign you off, as long as they have evidence that you have maintained the required skill level in these competences.
+Alternatively, where the signatory has not observed demonstration of a professional capability in the 31⁄2 years prior to the advertised commencement date, they can sign you off, as long as they have evidence that you have maintained the required skill level in these areas.